 The Gibson Les Paul is a famous electric guitar.
 It is regarded as a symbol of rock and roll.
 Despite its relatively modest appearance, the Les Paul packs a mighty punch.
 In addition to its iconic looks, it has also catalyzed a range of musical genres.

 The first electric guitars that Gibson produced were the ES-150 and ES-150E.
 In the mid-1930s, Gibson introduced a variety of other electric instruments.
-Although Les Paul was not initially a popular guitarist, his tone inspired several hard rock musicians.
+Although Les Paul was not initially a famous guitarist, his tone inspired several hard rock musicians.
 He returned to Gibson’s catalog in the late 1960s, and his name became synonymous with the brand.

 A Gibson Les Paul has a solid body and a carved maple top.
 It is also built for speed.
 It features two single-coil P-90 pickups, a three-position toggle switch, and a tailpiece.
 This was the first Gibson model to utilize a tune-o-Matic bridge.